dvalenciar/ReinforceUI-Studio/README.md

 ```

 You're all set!
 ReinforceUI Studio is now running in a Docker container.
-Note: there are some issues with docker folder log and some video record, we are working on it.
+Note: there are some issues with the docker folder log and some video records; we are working on it.

 ## Getting Started